russwinch/python_conventions/README.md

 ]
 ```

-When using . syntax hide your train-wreck code (ie SQLAlchemy queries) by using parenthesis and breaking on the . rather than using
+When using dot syntax hide your train-wreck code (ie SQLAlchemy queries) by using parenthesis and breaking on the . rather than using
 backslashes:
 ```
 # No: